HL7/crmi-ig/input/pages/distribution.md

 ### Syndication
 {: #distribution-syndication}

 Syndication allows broadcasting of content changes to interested parties.
-The syndication mechanism proposed in the IG **MAY** be used by downstream systems, or federated Knowledge Artifact Repositories so preemptive downloading, or notification message send to interested parties.
+The syndication mechanism proposed in the IG **MAY** be used by downstream systems, or federated Artifact Repositories so preemptive downloading, or notification message send to interested parties.

 The syndication API **SHALL** be based on ATOM, an example is shown below: